Business

 Developer tools startup Hasura raises $1.6M to bring Kubernetes to app developers

-San Francisco and Bangalore-based developer tools startup Hasura announces that it has raised $1.6 million seed round investment from Nexus Venture Partners and GREE Ventures.
+San Francisco and Bangalore-based developer tools startup Hasura announces that it has raised a $1.6 million seed round investment from Nexus Venture Partners and GREE Ventures.

 The Hasura platform allows developers to deploy custom APIs, web apps, and static files onto a Kubernetes cluster with no setup.